gnuradio/gr-inspector/README.md

 #### Signal Extractor
 Adapter block to extract the samples of one signal out of the messages from the Signal Separator.
 Output is again a complex stream.

+Resampling can be used to assure a constant output sample rate of the stream.
+(Needed for FM demod for instance.)

 #### OFDM Estimator
 Estimates the parameters subcarrier spacing, symbol time, FFT size and cyclic prefix length for a input signal.
 The signal should not be oversampled for this block.

+#### OFDM Synchronizer
+After OFDM parameter estimation, the signal is frequency synced and symbol beginnings are marked with stream tags.

 ## Google Summer of Code
 This GNU Radio module is part of the Google Summer of Code (GSoC) program 2016.
 The target is to develop a signal analysis / signal intelligence toolbox with the following capabilities: